 Protecting your confidentiality

-MIT Medical treats all health information confidentially and protects your records to the fullest extent permissible by law.
-MIT Medical employees agree in writing to uphold our privacy practices, and violations are grounds for disciplinary action.
+MIT Medical protects your medical records consistent with state and federal law.
+MIT Medical employees receive training on privacy and agree in writing to uphold our privacy practices.
 Trust is a critical component of how we work and what we do.

 Your records: Safeguarded by law